 Assembling the last 12 frames and keelson (Time lapse video)

 Frame process description – If you really want to get into the nitty-gritty of my frame building process, this link will take you to a 10 page step-by-step description.
 I wrote this mostly for myself so I could remember what I did from one frame to the next.
-Otherwise, I recommend just looking at the pictures!
+Otherwise, I recommend just looking at the pictures, which are captioned to explain a little about the process.

 I should note the process described might not be appropriate for larger boats.
-We were able to cut the bevels on the inside and outside of the frames after assembling the rough shaped futtochs.
+We were able to cut the bevels on the inside and outside of the frames after assembling the rough shaped futtochs and then separating port and starboard sides, to cut each side separately.
 For frames larger than Lion‘s, the bevels may need to be cut on each individual futtock before assembly.
 This adds another level of complexity.
 The big, beautiful Gloucester schooners of the 19th and early 20th centuries were done that way.
 To learn that process, I recommend visiting Harold Burnham‘s yard in Essex, Massachusetts.
 He has built some larger, beautiful schooners fairly recently.
 You can also go for a ride on one of them!
 Before starting Lion, I did just that, and it was inspirational!

 (NOTE: For latest work on the boat, check the Planking page.)